 TVA is governed by the bylaws of the Tennessee Valley Authority, Board Practices and Committee Charters.
 These form the framework for the governance of TVA laid forth in the TVA Act.
 The addition of four working committees concerning risk and regulation, external relations, finances and rates, nuclear oversight, and people and performance help the Board of Directors fulfill its responsibilities.

-These three documents form the backbone of TVA’s governance.
+These four documents form the backbone of TVA’s governance.

 The TVA Board has established four committees to help fulfill its responsibilities.